How to crack AWA section?

 • The task necessitates you to carefully evaluate evidences and suppositions and then make a judgment.

 • There will always be grave flaws in the Argument Essay which will be clearly evident if you read the essay carefully.
-These flaws include faulty cause and effect relationship, lack of evidence, unqualified authority, generalizations, inadequacies of surveys, shortcomings in statistics, incorrect analogies and untrue assumptions.
+These flaws include faulty cause and effect relationships, lack of evidence, unqualified authority, generalizations, inadequacy in surveys, shortcomings in statistics, incorrect analogies and untrue assumptions.

-• Your critical reasoning abilities and analytical mindset is put to test.
-Therefore make sure your arguments are persuasive and are well articulated.
+• Your critical reasoning abilities and analytical mindset will be put to test.
+Therefore, make sure your arguments are persuasive and are well articulated.

 • Try to come across as an active discerning reader but not as an argumentative reader.
 You are required to dissect accuracy and soundness of the content that already exists in the essay.
 Generating an argument of your own will deviate you from the topic.

-While it is essential to keep all the above mentioned points in mind, it is also important to familiarize yourself with the AWA scoring criteria set by ETS.
-This requires you to go through sample scored essays on ETS and practice extensively till the time you reach to the required level of accuracy and timing.
+While it is essential to keep all the above-mentioned points in mind, it is also important to familiarize yourself with the AWA scoring criteria set by ETS.
+You can join online GRE classes to study strategically.
+Go through sample scored essays on ETS and practice during your GRE coaching and GRE classes extensively till the time you reach the required level of accuracy and timing.